 Have you seen all of the butternut squash in the farmer's market lately?
 I couldn't resist making using my butternut squash to make an awesome butternut squash hash breakfast skillet that is packed with flavor and nutrition!

 Do you like to make one-pan breakfast recipes?
 I make them once in a while.
-I love them because clean-up is a breeze and all of the flavors mesh together really well while cooking!
-You are going to love my new cast iron breakfast...it makes clean up a breeze!
+I love them because clean-up is a breeze and all the flavors mesh together well while cooking!
+You will love my new cast iron breakfast...it makes clean-up a breeze!

 - Butternut squash - You can also use kabocha or acorn squash to make the hash in this recipe!

 - Hash browns - Alexia brand is gluten free.
 Many brands of hash browns are gluten free, check the labels.

 - Veggies - Use any you have on hand.
 This is a great mix-and-match type of recipe.

 - Mexican cheese blend